magento/devdocs/guides/v1.0/migration/migration-user-guide.md

 You must manually create credentials for SOAP, XML-RPC and REST in Magento 2.

 #### Indexed data
-You should perform a full reindex before you enable your Magento 2 on the production sever.
+You should perform a full reindex before you enable Magento 2 on the production sever.

 #### Google Shopping
 Google Shopping shipped in some older Magento 1 versions but has since been removed.